Hello,

-In my personal work, I love making functional pottery with natural tones.
-I want people to use what I create.
-I feel there is nothing more satisfying than having a cup a tea in one of my mugs and I hope others find a similar joy when using my pieces.
+In my personal work, I love making functional pottery with natural tones inspired by Montana scenery.
+I love that my work gets to be used by the people in my life.
+I feel there is nothing more satisfying than having a cup of tea in a hand made mug!

 The Studio